-Potential Risk Situation n Impact Controls Residual Risk (L, C) Method of Control Assessment A failure of water management measures or infrastructure.
-Uncontrolled release of water into rehab areas or downstream catchments.
-Risk of harm to fauna, adverse sedimentation or contamination on surrounding receptors.
-TSF Operations and Maintenance manuals and Dam Safety Emergency Plans have been developed and include inspection and monitoring requirements.
+Potential Risk Situation Impact Controls Residual Risk (L, C) Method of Control Assessment A failure of water management measures or infrastructure.
+Uncontrolled rewater into rehald downstream care.
+Risk of harm to adverse sedime contamination of surrounding reconstructions. o areas or tchments. fauna, entation or on TSF Operations and Maintenance manuals and Dam Safety Emergency Plans have been developed and include inspection and monitoring requirements.
 Water infrastructure to be retained will be inspected prior to closure and certified by an appropriately qualified person as conforming to design standards and specifications consistent with best practice.
-Ecosystem Land Use stablishment & Developmer nt Insufficient native seed bank, or seed/tube stock quantity or quality.
-Unsuccessful of disturbed a disturbed area revegetated a practicable. reas, as not Ecosystem and Renabilitation Strategy.
+Moderate (2,3) Ecosystem Land Use Es stablishment & Developmen it Insufficient native seed bank, or seed/tube stock quantity or quality.
+Unsuccessful re of disturbed area disturbed areas revegetated as practicable. eas, not accorda Ecosyst Ecosystem and Renabilitation Strategy.
 Low (2,2) Weed presence and/or abundance is or has the potential to impact rehabilitation outcomes.
-Competition w vegetation res to meet the re ecosystem co criteria. ults in inability levant standard Regular The presother rou Rehabilitestablish Species standard has been developed.
-Regular inspections of areas with known weed infestations until controlled.
-The presence of weeds to be noted and recorded for corrective action during other routine activities (opportunistic monitoring) Low (3,1) Feral animal presence and/or abundance is or has the potential to impact rehabilitation outcomes.
+Competition wit vegetation resu to meet the rele ecosystem com criteria.
+Its in inability evant other routine activities (opportunistic monitoring).
+Low (3,1) Feral animal presence and/or abundance is or has the potential to impact rehabilitation outcomes.
 Loss of native vegetation, predation or competition of native fauna, facilitation of soil erosion.
 Feral Animal and Weed Control is considered in the EMP and a control standard has been developed.
 Regular inspections of areas where there are known feral animal populations until effectively controlled or eradicated.
 Presence of feral animals to be noted and recorded for corrective action during other routine activities (opportunistic monitoring).
 Species specific management actions developed for feral goats and rabbits in the EMP.
-Moderate (3,2) Document ID: HGM-ENV- ИPL-002 Version: 5 Date: 20 May 2024 Page 33 of 92
+Moderate (3,2) Document ID: HGM-HSE-MPL-002 Version: 6 6 Date: 9 Dec 2024 Page 36 of 96